NIKE (NYSE:NKE) Price Target Increased to $176.00 by Analysts at JPMorgan Chase & Co.

-NIKE (NYSE:NKE) had its price objective hoisted by JPMorgan Chase & Co. from $170.00 to $176.00 in a report released on Friday morning, Price Targets.com reports.
-The firm currently has a buy rating on the footwear maker’s stock.
+NIKE (NYSE:NKE) had its target price increased by JPMorgan Chase & Co. from $170.00 to $176.00 in a report published on Thursday morning, Price Targets.com reports.
+JPMorgan Chase & Co. currently has an overweight rating on the footwear maker’s stock.

-Other equities research analysts also recently issued reports about the stock.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of NIKE from $151.00 to $161.00 and gave the stock a buy rating in a research note on Monday, December 21st.
-BTIG Research raised their price objective on NIKE from $152.00 to $162.00 in a research report on Monday, December 21st.
-DZ Bank restated a sell rating on shares of NIKE in a research note on Monday, January 4th.
-Williams Financial Group assumed coverage on NIKE in a research note on Friday, January 22nd.
-They issued a buy rating and a $175.00 target price for the company.
-Finally, HSBC raised NIKE from a hold rating to a buy rating and set a $158.00 price target on the stock in a research report on Wednesday, March 3rd.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and thirty-one have assigned a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and a consensus price target of $159.00.
+Several other equities analysts have also issued reports on NKE.
+Wedbush lifted their target price on NIKE from $142.00 to $152.00 and gave the company an outperform rating in a research note on Friday, December 11th.
+Jefferies Financial Group set a $140.00 target price on NIKE and gave the stock a neutral rating in a report on Monday, January 4th.
+Credit Suisse Group increased their target price on NIKE from $162.00 to $176.00 and gave the company an outperform rating in a research report on Friday, March 19th.
+Argus increased their target price on NIKE from $140.00 to $165.00 and gave the company a buy rating in a research report on Tuesday, December 22nd.
+Finally, BMO Capital Markets increased their target price on NIKE from $134.00 to $160.00 and gave the company an outperform rating in a research report on Monday, December 21st.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and thirty-one have issued a buy rating to the company.
+The stock presently has an average rating of Buy and an average price target of $159.77.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, April 1st.
-Stockholders of record on Monday, March 1st will be issued a dividend of $0.275 per share.
-This represents a $1.10 annualized dividend and a dividend yield of 0.80%.
-The ex-dividend date is Friday, February 26th.
-NIKE’s dividend payout ratio (DPR) is presently 59.46%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, April 1st.
+Investors of record on Monday, March 1st will be issued a dividend of $0.275 per share.
+This represents a $1.10 dividend on an annualized basis and a yield of 0.83%.
+The ex-dividend date of this dividend is Friday, February 26th.
+NIKE’s dividend payout ratio (DPR) is 59.46%.

 About NIKE